 top of page

-Strings of Fire is a captivating, limited-edition, life-sized portrait of Sister Rosetta Tharpe, an African American woman affectionately known as the "Godmother of Rock and Roll."
-This sculpture, crafted in bronze resin (available in bronze) and mounted on an elegant wooden base, portrays Sister Rosetta mid-performance, guitar in hand, radiating the electrifying passion and resilience that defined her iconic career.
+Strings of Fire is a captivating, limited-edition, life-sized portrait of Sister Rosetta Tharpe — an African American woman celebrated as the Godmother of Rock and Roll.
+Sculpted in bronze resin (also available in bronze) and mounted on an elegant wooden base, this powerful piece embodies diverse representation in sculpture and celebrates inclusive art.
+It captures Sister Rosetta mid-performance, guitar in hand, radiating the electrifying passion and resilience that defined her iconic career.

 "All this new stuff they call rock ‘n’ roll, why, I’ve been playing that for years now."